A New Adventure Begins!

 The word “enneagram” wasn’t even really popularized until the 20th century by George Ivanovich Gurdjieff, an Armenian new-age spiritualist, but his talk of it still didn’t look much like the Enneagram we know today.
 It wasn’t until Óscar Ichazo invented the first modern take on the Enneagram in the 1960s that we get writings that look like what you’d read about in contemporary Enneagram literature.
 He had a student, Claudio Naranjo, who broke with him and started teaching the Enneagram himself in the 70s – Ichazo said that Naranjo’s Enneagram wasn’t legit, that he – Ichazo – was the only one who taught the real Enneagram, because he wanted people to come to his school and pay him to teach them about it, but he couldn’t claim a copyright on it without admitting that it was not ancient knowledge – which was a big part of his sales pitch.
 It’s Naranjo’s teachings that all the books, tests, and seminars about Enneagram are based on.
 What’s more is Naranjo actually is on video saying that the Enneagram was dreamed up by Ichazo.

-One of Naranjo’s earlier set of students were Jesuit priests who integrated Christian beliefs into the Enneagram, such as associating the nine types with the seven deadly sins, which later prompted some Christian authors erroneously claim that the seven deadly sins are a potential source of the “ancient” Enneagram.
-In reality there is no hard historical evidence of any concrete link between the Enneagram and Christian teachings before 1970.
+One of Naranjo’s earlier set of students was Jesuit priests who integrated Christian beliefs into the Enneagram, such as associating the nine types with the seven deadly sins, which later prompted some Christian authors to erroneously claim that the seven deadly sins are a potential source of the “ancient” Enneagram.
+In reality, there is no hard historical evidence of any concrete link between the Enneagram and Christian teachings before 1970.

 5) It’s a poor typing tool

-When I take the DISC assessment I get similar results to the first time I took it.
-When I take MBTI variants I get similar results.
-But when I take an assessment for the Enneagram I’ve never gotten the same result twice.
+When I take the DISC assessment, I get results similar to the first time I took it.
+When I take MBTI variants, I get similar results.
+However, when I took an assessment for the Enneagram, I never got the same result twice.

 Those in favor of the Enneagram have told me that this could be because I’m not taking the correct test, or because I don’t know myself well, or even because tests don’t work at all for typing the Enneagram and the only way to discover your type is by reading more books about it until you accept the category you fit into.